Gingivectomy And Gum Contouring Explained

 - Avoid smoking and nicotine during healing if recommended by your clinician

-After You Fly Home
+After You Return Home

-- Arrange routine dental check ups locally for long term gum health
+- Arrange routine dental check-ups locally for long-term gum health

-Risks And Complications
+Risks And Possible Complications Of Gingivectomy

 More Common Risks